Eloisa C. Rodriguez-Dod

 J.D., University of Miami Law School

-Before joining academia, Professor Rodriguez-Dod practiced law at White & Case.
+Before joining academia, she practiced law at White & Case.
 She graduated cum laude from University of Miami Law School in 1990, where she was elected Special Features and Reports Editor of the Inter-American Law Review and was inducted into Order of the Coif.
 She holds a B.A. in International Marketing & Finance from the University of Miami, where she graduated magna cum laude, and an M.B.A. from Florida International University.